mrarejimmyz/Chronos-Vanguard/docs/SCALABILITY.md

 ## Overview

-This document outlines the organized, scalable architecture of Chronos Vanguard, designed for easy expansion and maintenance.
+This document outlines the organized, scalable architecture of ZkVanguard, designed for easy expansion and maintenance.

 ## Directory Structure